roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  Kitty shrugged, still concentrating on the big cock she was holding and licking.
 "Mmm, I dunno -- no, probably jerking off, thinking of his hot little wifey getting fucked by a really hot, sexy man with an awesome boner."
 Then she winked up at him, her hand stroking the bottom half of his thick, solid pole.
 "Just like this -- he's jerking himself, and I'm jerking you -- probably right now -- kinda funny, huh?"

  Her lover laughed, and playfully he reached over to grab the phone sitting on the nightstand by the bed.
 "Here," he said, shoving her the cordless receiver, "call him -- find out what he's doing."
-Report_Story #2